ktnlvr/ktnlvr.github.io-deprecated/content/posts/ski-combinators-using-cpp-templates/index.md

 ## Introduction

-Combinatory logic is an alternative to lambda calculus[^nlab-lcalc], which does not use variables.
+Combinatory logic[^comblogic-hs] is an alternative to lambda calculus[^nlab-lcalc], which does not use variables.
 In this sence it is akin to tacit (aka point-free, not to be confused with pointless) programming, a paradigm which also avoids using variables.
 If you are a big stack-oriented language enjoyer you already know what this is about.
 This idea has seen a recent explosion in popularity, due to functional languages attracting attention.
 A combinator is a higher-order function (aka can accept other functions as arguments) that uses other combinators and function application to compute itself.
 The only objects in SKI Calculus are combinators: no numbers, no booleans, no sum or product types, just functions.
 You would probably be surprised to know that functions are enough to have fun, especially if we assign special meaning to some of them, but I'm getting ahead of myself.

 But what does C++ have to do with any of this?
 Like someone who did too many extracurricular activities as a child, it is capable, but traumatized.
 As a result of being pulled in too many directions the language has a set of niche, but powerful features.
 One of these features is templates, the elder brother of generics.
 They can be difficult even for experienced programmers, especially when encountering something like dependent types[^dependent-T] or templated template parameters.
 They are complex enough to be turing complete[^turing-complete-templates].
 You know what else is turing complete?
 SKI Combinators!